Ronak-malpani/Resume-Builder/README.md

 AI Resume Builder is an intelligent platform designed to bridge the gap between job seekers and Applicant Tracking Systems (ATS).
 By integrating the **Google Gemini AI** engine, the application allows users to transform raw text or uploaded PDFs into polished, industry-standard resumes.

 The core mission of this project is to provide data-driven feedback through the **ATS Audit** system, which scores resumes based on keyword relevance and formatting, ensuring users have the best chance of landing an interview.

 ---

 ## Key Features

-* AI Resume Parsing: Automatically extract details from existing PDF resumes into a structured digital format.
+* **AI Resume Parsing**: Automatically extract details from existing PDF resumes into a structured digital format.
-* ATS Score Audit: Real-time analysis of resumes against job descriptions with keyword gap identification.
+* **ATS Score Audit**: Real-time analysis of resumes against job descriptions with keyword gap identification.
-* Professional AI Rewriting: Optimize professional summaries and experience bullet points using Gemini AI.
+* **Professional AI Rewriting**: Optimize professional summaries and experience bullet points using Gemini AI.
-* Real-time Builder: Interactive editor with live template preview and dynamic completion tracking.
+* **Real-time Builder**: Interactive editor with live template preview and dynamic completion tracking.
-* Multi-Resume Management: Dashboard to create, rename, delete, and manage multiple career documents.
+* **Multi-Resume Management**: Dashboard to create, rename, delete, and manage multiple career documents.
-* Clean PDF Export: High-fidelity document generation optimized for both human readers and ATS parsers.
+* **Clean PDF Export**: High-fidelity document generation optimized for both human readers and ATS parsers.

 ---